DSS must be installed on a Linux x86-64 server.

 The filesystem on which DSS is installed must be POSIX compliant, case-sensitive, support POSIX file locks and symbolic links.

-If DSS is to be installed in multi-user security mode, the filesystem containing the data directory must support POSIX access control lists (ACLs).
-In particular, it is not possible to host the DSS data directory on a NFSv4 remote filesystem in multi-user-security mode, as NFSv4 ACLs are different from, and not compatible with POSIX ACLs.
+If DSS is to be installed with User Isolation Framework enabled, the filesystem containing the data directory must support POSIX access control lists (ACLs).
+In particular, it is not possible to host the DSS data directory on a NFSv4 remote filesystem in User Isolation Framework mode, as NFSv4 ACLs are different from, and not compatible with POSIX ACLs.

 The macOS version is only available for experimentation and evaluation purpose, it is not supported for production usage